Darwin Barney: Toronto Blue Jays

 On September 13, 2015, Barney was acquired by the Toronto Blue Jays in exchange for Jack Murphy.
 The Blue Jays put him on the active roster after designating Scott Copeland for assignment.
 Barney appeared in 15 games for the Blue Jays in 2015, and batted .304 with two home runs and four RBI.
 As he was acquired after September 1, he was ineligible to go into the postseason with Toronto.
 He was designated for assignment on October 19, and elected free agency on October 22.

 On December 11, 2015, Barney signed a one-year, $1.05 million contract with the Blue Jays.
 He recorded his 500th career hit on May 31, 2016, driving in 2 runs with a single to right field in a 4–1 win for the Blue Jays over the New York Yankees.
 On July 1, 2016, Barney made his professional pitching debut, being pressed into service in the 19th inning of a marathon game against the Cleveland Indians, and gave up the winning run, earning him a loss.
 On July 20, he played his first professional game as an outfielder, starting in left field against the Arizona Diamondbacks.
 He had previously played there as a member of the 2006 under-21 United States baseball team.
 Barney appeared in 104 games for the Blue Jays in 2016, hitting .269 with four home runs and 19 RBI.

 Barney avoided salary arbitration with the Blue Jays on January 12, 2017, by agreeing to a one-year, $2.8875 million contract.

 Texas Rangers

 Barney signed a minor league contract with the Texas Rangers on February 5, 2018, and was released on March 19.

 Coaching career

 Barney was hired to be the manager of the Nashville Sounds, the Triple-A affiliate of the Texas Rangers, in 2020, but the season was cancelled due to the COVID-19 pandemic.
 He subsequently left the Rangers organization to become the camp coordinator and volunteer assistant coach for the Oregon State Beavers joining former teammate and the school's head coach, Mitch Canham.

 Personal life

 Barney and his wife Lindsay have three daughters and a son.
 In 2019, he became an investor in the Portland Diamond Project, a group dedicated to bringing a Major League Baseball franchise to Portland, Oregon.

+Barney is one-fourth Japanese and one-fourth Korean, from his mother's side, and half Caucasian, from his father's side.
+His father, David Barney, was born in Hawaii and played college basketball as a point guard despite only being 5 foot 6.